shpaq23/WoW/README.md

 # WoW

+Frontend part of the project of a simple static browser game.

+The application written in the Angular CLI environment will present a simple static browser game embedded in the world of the popular World of Warcraft game.

+The application backend can be found here: https://github.com/shpaq23/wow_server

+In development !!

+## Angular CLI
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.